Divorce statistics 2016

 ‘Silver splitters’

-Divorce rates among opposite-sex couples in 2016 were highest among men in their late 40’s and among women in their thirties.
+Divorce rates among opposite-sex couples in 2016 were highest among men in their late 40s and among women in their thirties.
 However, the stats show the most significant divorce rate increase was in couples over the age of 50.
 13,000 women over the age of 55 and 19,454 men over 55 divorced in 2016.
 Increases for both sexes were double-digit percentage rises in rates per married population and raw numbers compared to 2015.

 We have certainly seen this reflected in our customer profile at amicable.
-It really is the case that people sometimes just fall out of love when they’ve been married a long time.
+It really is the case that people sometimes just fall out of love when they’ve been married for a long time.
 If the kids have left home and retirement is looming, the prospect of spending a lot more time together can force a couple to re-evaluate their relationship.
 Sadly, this is increasingly leading people to conclude they’d rather face the next chapter of their lives apart.
 Interestingly, Silver Splitters are a generation of amicable divorcees as they usually have large amounts of equity in their home/s and big pensions so there is often enough money to go around.

-More men are initiating the divorce
+More men are initiating divorce

 Unreasonable Behaviour